stevecrawshaw/stevecrawshaw.github.io/_posts/2025-06-10-testing-r-and-python-syntax-highlighting.md

 This post demonstrates the syntax highlighting capabilities for R and Python code in this blog.

+## Full Disclosure
+I got Cline to help me with this post.
+It really is magical how you can just ask it to do things and it does them.
+I am not sure how I lived without it before.
+I salute the AI Overlords.

 ## R Code Examples

 Here's a simple R example: